Virtual-Conferences-Project/Virtual-Conferences-Project/README.md

-# Conference Demographics and Footprint Changed by Virtual Conferences
+# Conference Demographics and Footprint Changed by Virtual Platforms

 **Matthew Skiles**